 Lysergic acid diethylamide, also known as LSD, Acid, or tabs, is a Psychedelic drug and one of the most intense substances of the hallucinogenic class.
-It is commonly not thought of as addictive, but some users may find they have a problem using too much acid.
-It causes auditory and visual hallucinations as well seemingly overlapping thoughts, causing one to have feelings of epiphanies, or major realizations about themselves, or life in general.
-LSD can trigger mental illness in some users, but generally is considered not dangerous and nearly impossible to overdose.
-Although not itself dangerous, users may participate in behavior they normally would not do while sober.
-Some users also have what are called “bad trips”, where one feels an overwhelming sense of anxiety or paranoia.
+It is commonly not considered addictive but some users may find they have a problem quitting acid altogether.
+It causes auditory and visual hallucinations as well as seemingly “overlapping thoughts,” often causing one to have feelings of epiphanies (major realizations about themselves, or life in general).
+It is nearly impossible to overdose on this drug, though it can trigger mental illness in some users.
+Although being relatively “safe” compared to many narcotics, users may participate in behavior they normally would not do while sober.
+Some users also have what are called “bad trips,” where one feels an overwhelming sense of anxiety or paranoia.

 Cannabis, also known as Marijuana, weed, pot, grass, and reefer, is a plant used as a recreation psychoactive drug and medicine.
 It can be smoked, vaporized, or made in foods to be eaten.
 It causes euphoria, hunger, sleepiness, altered thinking, and mild hallucinations.
-It is one of the most commonly abused drugs in the United States and legalized in multiple states, though still illegal under federal law.
-The drug is not physically addicting but can be very psychologically addicting.
+It is one of the most commonly used drugs in the United States and, though federally illegal, several states have legalized its recreational use.
+The drug is not generally physically addicting but can be very psychologically addicting.